lesoto/rv4/README.md

 - Pick any font from [Google Fonts](https://fonts.google.com/) to use on your website
 - Choose from 6 vibrant templates and more coming soon
 - Export your website to JSON or PDF format with just one click
-- Create an account using your email, or just Sign in with Google
+- Create an account using your email or sign in with Google
 - Mix and match colors to any degree, even a dark mode website?
 - Add sections, add pages and change layouts the way you want to
 - Tailor-made Backend and Database